radiolondra/The_Guardian-Advanced_Network_Filtering/README.md

 *ANF* is structurally composed of two Windows Services:

-- **GuardianMITM**, which interfaces with *The Guardian* (or rather, with its *NativeMessagingHost*),
+- **GuardianMITM**, which interfaces with *The Guardian* (or rather, with its *NativeMessagingHost*), and with

-- and **[DNSCrypt-Proxy](https://github.com/DNSCrypt/dnscrypt-proxy)** , which acts as a filter over the network and increases security.
+- **[DNSCrypt-Proxy](https://github.com/DNSCrypt/dnscrypt-proxy)** , which acts as a filter over the network and increases security.
 For more details on all the features of *DNSCrypt*, please refer to its excellent documentation.

 *GuardianMITM*, the *Man-In-The-Middle*, is capable of distributing requests and responses between *The Guardian* and *DNSCrypt*, as well as managing the configuration and restoration of network interfaces when *DNSCrypt* is enabled or disabled in a completely transparent way.